arifinrais/akin-pipeline/ingestion/docs/topics/introduction/quickstart.rst

        python kafkadump.py dump -t demo.outbound_firehose

-Which ever setup you chose, every process within should stay running for the remainder that your cluster is in an operational state.
+Whichever setup you chose, every process within should stay running for the remainder that your cluster is in an operational state.

 .. note:: If you chose to set the Rest service up, this section may also be performed via the :doc:`../rest/index` endpoint.
 You just need to ensure the JSON identified in the following section is properly fed into the :ref:`feed <feed_endpoint>` rest endpoint.

-*The follwing commands can be ran from the command line, whether that is on the machine itself or inside the Kafka Monitor container depends on the setup chosen above.*
+*The following commands can be run from the command line, whether that is on the machine itself or inside the Kafka Monitor container depends on the setup chosen above.*

 1) We now need to feed the cluster a crawl request.
-This is done via the same Kafka Monitor python script, but with different command line arguements.
+This is done via the same Kafka Monitor python script, but with different command line arguments.

 ::